Conditions Salivary stones

 What possible complications can occur with salivary stones?

-When saliva becomes blocked in a salivary gland, the glandular tissue may become inflamed – especially in older people.
+When saliva becomes blocked in a salivary gland, the glandular tissue may become inflamed.
 In most cases, a salivary gland inflammation can be successfully treated with antibiotics.
-However, a large amount of pus may accumulate – this is known as an abscess.
+Despite this, pus can accumulate in rare cases.
+This kind of accumulation of pus is also known as an abscess.

-If a salivary gland becomes chronically inflamed due to the blockage of saliva, the affect duct gland can lose its function so that saliva production is permanently decreased.
-If the cause of the blockage is eliminated in time, the salivary gland often recovers.
+If the salivary gland remains inflamed for a long time, the affected gland can stop working properly and permanently produce less saliva.
+If the cause of the blockage is eliminated early enough, however, the salivary gland often recovers.

 How are salivary stones diagnosed?